jonashackt/molecule-ansible-docker-aws/README.md

 This seems to be [a knows issue](https://github.com/giampaolo/psutil/issues/1143#issuecomment-334694641), if `python-dev` package isn't available, no PIP packages could be build locally.

 So let's add a `sudo apt-get install python-dev` to our [.circleci/config.yml](.circleci/config.yml).

+Now using pipenv, we can't simply activate the `pipenv` shell with a `pipenv shell` -> this will stop our CircleCI builds right in the middle ([see this build](https://circleci.com/gh/jonashackt/molecule-ansible-docker-vagrant/84))

+The docs don't mention that one clearly enough - __BUT__ otherwise the commands like `molecule` etc wont be able to find, [see this build](https://circleci.com/gh/jonashackt/molecule-ansible-docker-vagrant/81)!

+The solution is to run every command with a prefixed `pipenv run` - like `pipenv run molecule test`.

 ### Schedule regular CircleCI builds with workflow triggers & cron